Does Fintech Have a Revenue Fraud Problem?

 Disconcerting Data Points

-Given these examples, and the increasing frequency of revenue fraud related stories in fintech, we set out to determine whether this was an issue of perception bias or a genuine concern for the sector.
-To do so, we analysed news stories across a few major startup sectors for use of related terminology.
+Given these examples and the increasing frequency of revenue fraud-related stories in fintech, we set out to determine whether this was an issue of perception bias or a genuine concern for the sector.
+To do so, we analyzed news stories across a few major startup sectors for the use of related terminology.
 Our analysis compares media coverage for the different industries against a related set of terms (‘revenue fraud’, ‘faked revenue’, ‘financial fraud’, ‘accounting fraud’) and calculates the expected frequency of overlap between two sets against the observed frequency.

 As we can observe, there is a much stronger relationship present for the Fintech sector, indicating a much stronger overlap in coverage of Fintech and revenue fraud than has been observed in the other industries.